-Whether this is your first or fifth time buying a home, you want to make sure that you have an agent who is going to have the tough conversations with you, too, not just the easy ones.
-If your offer isn't accepted by the seller, or they think that there may be something wrong with the home that you've fallen in love with, you would rather know what they think than make a costly mistake.
+Whether this is your first or fifth time buying a home, you want to make sure that you have an agent and mortgage professional who will have the tough conversations with you, too - not just the easy ones.
+If your offer isn't accepted by the seller, or something might be wrong with the home that you've fallen in love with, you would rather know what your agent thinks vs thinking they made a costly mistake.

-According to a Consumer Housing Trends Study, millennials have already started to prefer a more hands-on approach to their real estate experience:
+According to a Consumer Housing Trends Study, Millennials have already started to prefer a more hands-on approach to their real estate experience:

-"While older generations rely on real estate agents for information and expertise, millennials expect real estate agents to become trusted advisers and strategic partners."
+"While older generations rely on real estate agents for information and expertise, Millennials expect real estate agents to become trusted advisers and strategic partners."

 Look for someone to invest in your family's future with you.
-You want an agent that isn't focused on the transaction but is instead focused on helping you understand the process while helping you find your dream home.
+You want an agent and mortgage professional that isn't just focused on the transaction, but is instead focused on helping you understand the process while helping you find your dream home.

-In this world of Google searches, where it seems like all of the answers are just a mouse-click away, you need an agent who is going to educate you and share the information that you need to know before you even know you need it.
+In this world of Google searches, where it seems like all the answers are just a mouse-click away, you need an agent and mortgage professional who will educate you and share the information that you need to know before you even know you need it.